All Episodes

 Peeps.

-So, at the time, hair loss was a one-way ticket to public embarrassment.
+So at the time, hair loss is a one-way ticket to public embarrassment.

 Long hair was a trendy status symbol and a bald dome could stain any reputation.

-While Samuel Peeps' brother acquired syphilis, the diarist wrote, if my brother lives, he will not be able to show his head, which would be a very great shame to me.
+When Samuel Pepys' brother acquired syphilis, the diarist wrote, if my brother lives, he will not be able to show his head, which would be a very great shame to me.

 Hair was that big of a deal.